HoverBaum/talk-developing-growth/slides.md

 <!--
 How do companies develop growth?
 While some see incredible periods of growth.
 Both in revenue and user count, other seem to be left behind.

-How did companies such as Dropbox, Facebook or ... really kick off?
+How did companies such as Dropbox, Facebook or AirBnB take off for real?
 The thing they all shared in "Growth Hacking".
 -->